The Fungal Acne Treatment Bible (2021): Cure Malassezia With Science!

 2. Mineral Oil.

 A.k.a. baby oil without fragrance.
-Mineral oil is an inert substance that has no fatty acids, (87) meaning there’s nothing for the skin to hydrolyze, so it technically won’t “feed” malassezia.
+Mineral oil is an inert substance that has no fatty acids, (87) meaning there’s nothing for the skin to hydrolyze, so it technically shouldn’t “feed” malassezia.

-It’s might give problems because it’s fairly occlusive.
+However, in practice it might give problems from potential impurities (see white petroleum section) and because it’s fairly occlusive.
 Recall from the information above that excessively occluding the skin is bad when you have malassezia sensitivities.

 3. Squalane Oil.